 For the devastating effects liquid slugging can have on a compressor please see the article "Why Compressors Fail".

-One field test was carried out on a chiller of approximately 2 x 180 kW for air conditioning a shopping centre.
+One field test was carried out on a chiller of approximately 2 x 180 kW for air conditioning a shopping center.
 The system had screw compressors and tube heat exchangers.
 Due to liquid slugging at start up the contractor was required to re-set for higher superheat every time.
 The system was running at 10 to 12 K superheat with the continuous danger of liquid slugging, it was risky for the system, time consuming for the contractor and expensive for the owner with the low energy efficiency.

 The existing competitor valve was replaced by a new TEZ55 with MOP +15°C, orifice 11 with factory setting.
 Upon restarting the system, water temperature was approximately 25°C but the measured superheat was only 10 to 11K and no liquid was present in the suction line.
 After reaching the final water temperature of 6°C, superheat was stable at 6 to 7K.